jgabaut/invil/README.md

     - Handle test macro flag to run on all valid queries
     - Record test output with `-b`
       - Not compliant with amboso <1.9.7 expectations: missing trailing `$`.
-  - Passing configure arguments: (\*)
+  - Passing configure arguments: complete support
-    - Amboso 1.9.8 expects -C flag to be passing the arguments directly, not by reading a file.
+    - Not compliament with amboso <1.9.9 expectations: -C flag was passing the arguments directly, not by reading a file.
   - Subcommands:
     - build    Quickly build latest version for current mode
     - init     Prepare new project with amboso